meyer-lab/FcgR-binding/Manuscript/Text/04_Methods.md

 where $F$ is the normal distribuion cumulative density function, with mean and standard deviation varied during fitting.

-## Principle Components Analysis
+## Principle Component Analysis

-Principle components analysis was performed using Python's PCA tool in scikit-learn (`sklearn.decomposition.PCA`).
+Principle component analysis was performed using Python's PCA tool in scikit-learn (`sklearn.decomposition.PCA`).

 ### PCA of IgG-FcgR Affinities

-PCA is performed on affinities of 4 IgGs (IgG1, IgG2a, IgG2b,  IgG3), with or without knockout treatments, for 4 receptors (FcgRI, FcgRIIB, FcgRIII, FcgRIV).
-The affinity for a knocked-out or blocked FcgR is assumed to be 0.
+PCA was performed on the affinities of 4 IgGs (IgG1, IgG2a, IgG2b,  IgG3), with or without knockout treatments, for 4 receptors (FcgRI, FcgRIIB, FcgRIII, FcgRIV).
+The affinity for a knocked-out or blocked FcgR is assumed to be zero.
 The affinities were integral normalized to the maximum affinity for each receptor.

 ### PCA of Human and Murine IgG-FcgR Interactions